oualid-elh/PredictingOpioidAdverseOutcomes/README.md

 ## Other folders

-* [Resources](./Resources/): Contains all the external files (non-HMS) used in the code.
+* [Resources](./Resources/): Contains all the external files used in the code.
 For example, it contains the CCSR categories for diagnosis and procedures, opioid information files (e.g CDC_opioids.csv) etc.

 ## Code requirements